Key Facts

 - PMDD is a severe and chronic form of PMS.
 Symptoms are usually treated with medication.

 PMS stands for Premenstrual Syndrome; “pre” means “before” and “menstrual” refers to the menstrual cycle or periods.
-Not all girls will get PMS.
-Most girls and women with PMS have symptoms during the week before their period that lessen or disappear within 1-2 days after their period starts.
-Symptoms can usually be treated with lifestyle changes such as exercise and relaxation therapy and over-the-counter medicine.
+Not all individuals will get PMS.
+Most people with PMS have symptoms during the week before their period that lessen or disappear within 1-2 days after their period starts.
+Symptoms can usually be treated with lifestyle changes such as exercise, relaxation therapy, and over-the-counter medicine.
 If these aren’t effective, prescription medicines are sometimes prescribed.

 How do I know if I have PMS symptoms?

 PMS symptoms usually occur 5-7 days before a girl/woman’s menstrual period.
-There are actually a total of 150 known symptoms of PMS.
+There are a total of 150 known symptoms of PMS.
 The most common symptoms include: mood swings, breast soreness, bloating, acne, cravings for certain foods, increased hunger and thirst, and fatigue.
-Other symptoms may include constipation or diarrhea, irritability, and feeling blue or down in the dumps.
+Other symptoms may include constipation or diarrhea, irritability, and feeling sad..
 If you have any of these symptoms and they happen during the week before your period starts and go away when your period arrives or a few days later, you may have PMS.
-If you feel blue or down in the dumps and these feelings last longer than the week before your period, it’s probably not related to PMS.
+If feelings like sadness or “feeling down” last longer than the week before your period, they may not be related to PMS.
 In this situation, it’s particularly important to ask your primary care provider if you should talk to a counselor or therapist.

 Since there are so many possible symptoms of PMS, it’s a good idea to keep track of them.
 Remember to note if the symptoms are mild, moderate, or severe.
 Use a period and symptom tracker for 2-3 months and then bring it to your next medical appointment.
 A record of your symptoms can help your health care provider figure out the best treatment choices for you.